-At Parsec, our investment philosophy does not include a designated allocation to cash.
 We believe that our clients’ accounts should be fully invested in stocks and bonds, the proportions of which are dictated by their specific financial goals.
-Typically, we maintain a minimal amount of cash on hand, just enough to cover fees and/or trading costs, or to fund any outgoing disbursements that the client takes on a recurring basis.
+Typically, our cash management strategy is that we maintain a minimal amount of cash on hand, just enough to cover fees and/or trading costs, or to fund any outgoing disbursements that the client takes on a recurring basis.

 In the majority of situations, a cash sweep vehicle is appropriate for our clients’ investment accounts.
 Each custodian provides a cash sweep fund that will collect dividends, interest, and proceeds from securities, and from which it will disburse cash for securities purchases or to the client upon request.
 These sweep vehicles are typically low-yielding, FDIC-insured bank deposit accounts that are meant as a temporary holding place for cash that is “sweeping” in and out of the client’s investment account.